...

 Let’s explore the Hunter Biden situation and highlight key aspects of Texas family law along the way.
 This approach will help illustrate the complexities involved and provide valuable insights.
 On May 1st, Hunter Biden had a court date in an Arkansas courtroom with the mother of his child, a woman named Lunden Roberts.
 Mr. Biden is the father, through paternity testing, of a four-year-old girl named Navy Joan Roberts.
 The child in question was born in August 2018.
 Let’s take the situation from there and implement some Texas family law to bring everyone up to speed on what this situation would mean for a Texas family.

-In Texas, if Navy Roberts was born to a mother and father who were not married then that means that there would be no legal presumption of paternity that would apply.
-When a married woman has a baby then a presumption attaches that the mother’s husband is the father to that child.
-Even if the mother and father are not married when the child is born, they can sign an Acknowledgment of Paternity (AOP) form to establish paternity.
+In Texas, if Navy Roberts was born to unmarried parents, the law does not apply a legal presumption of paternity.
+When a married woman gives birth, the law presumes her husband is the child’s father.
+However, if the parents are not married, they can establish paternity by signing an Acknowledgment of Paternity (AOP) form.
 Once both parents sign the AOP, they can submit it to the Bureau of Vital Statistics, which will establish paternity without requiring a court case.

 To my knowledge, that is not what happened with Hunter Biden, Navy Roberts, and her mom.
 Lunden Roberts filed a paternity lawsuit in May 2019, approximately nine months after the birth of Navy Roberts.
 A paternity suit is a petition (request) to establish who the legal father of a child is.
 Just because a man is a biological father to a child does not mean that he has paternity rights or is the legal father to a child automatically.
 The only exception occurs when the biological father is married to the mother at the time of the child’s birth.